-From local cafes to social media platforms, matcha has taken the world by storm.
-Read more about this green goodness and the origin of its virality

-Compiled by Zoey Bahng, LIFESTYLE EDITOR, and Kailey Reichman, ASSISTANT LIFESTYLE EDITOR, article by Bianca Naranjo, STAFF WRITER, photos courtesy of Canva, Bag of Cakes, Teaspoon, Ashley Alexander and MADE Coffee

-The blooming flowers and rising temperatures of spring create the ideal scene to cool off with an earthy, refreshing matcha.
+10 LIFESTYLE TROY HIGH ORACLE MATCHAMANIA From local cafes to social media platforms, matcha has taken the world by storm with its vibrant color and earthy flavor.
+Read more about this green goodness, the origin of its virality and the centuries-old history behind its rise to global fame.
+Compiled by Zoey Bahng, LIFESTYLE EDITOR, and Kailey Reichman, ASSISTANT LIFESTYLE EDITOR, article by Bianca Naranjo, STAFF WRITER, photos courtesy of Canva, Bag of Cakes, Teaspoon, Vivot, Ashley Alexander and MADE Coffee The blooming flowers and rising temperatures of spring create the ideal scene to cool off with an earthy, refreshing matcha.
 Matcha's rise to relevance this season is mainly thanks to social media chatter and viral takes on matcha tea by creators and restaurants.
 If you want to join in on this trend, you can enjoy matcha from the comfort of your own home through recipes, or visit popular matcha locations near you.
 Like many foods that have found a niche in modern trends, matcha has maintained a strong relevance that allowed it to evolve into its new variations.
-Culturally, matcha originated in China, but its shade-grown tea leaves became much more popular in Japanese tea-making, which is where matcha is mostly associated.
+Culturally, matcha originated in China, but its shade-grown tea leaves became much more popular in Japanese tea-making, which is where matcha is mostly credited to.
 In its purest form, matcha is a powdered green tea that is easily recognized for its vivid color and organically savory, grassy taste.
 Many people enjoy matcha simply as a tea, while some may mix it with sugar and cream to balance the strong flavor in the form of a matcha latte.